andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 ```

 We can now branch depending on what `n` is!

+Basically, *we can use a singleton* if we ever want to “pattern match” or branch
+our program’s output based on the type.
+This is a general rule you will observe
+as we continue on this article.

 Note that because of the inductive nature of our original `Nat` type, the
 singletons are also inductive, as well.
 This is handy, because then our whole